-The winners are Fritz Dollnick from Gießen (diploma in energy system technology), Daniel Hanselmann from Gelnhausen (diploma in materials and production technology), Nathanael Harfst from Hüttenberg (master of arts in corporate management), Jonathan Otto from Buseck-Beuern (diploma in automation technology), and Anna-Lena Ruppel from Friedberg (Bachelor in Media Informatics) and Tobias Schniewind from Laubach (Bachelor Business Administration and Engineering ).
-The six award-winning junior staff are now employed or gain further academic qualifications.
+The award winners are Fritz Dollnick from Giessen (Diploma in Energy Systems Engineering), Daniel Hanselmann from Gelnhausen (Diploma in Materials and Manufacturing Technology), Nathanael Harfst from Hüttenberg (Master of Arts in Business Administration), Jonathan Otto from Buseck-Beuern (Diploma in Automation Engineering), Anna-Lena Ruppel from Friedberg (Bachelor of Media Informatics), and Tobias Schniewind from Laubach (Bachelor of Business Administration and Engineering ).
+The six award-winning young professionals are now employed or pursuing further academic qualifications.

 “We want to set an example that willingness to perform and voluntary commitment are rewarded.
 In addition, we would like to use this award ceremony to recognize the many successful partnerships between THM and Schunk,” explains Ernst Steiner, Chairman of the Ludwig Schunk Foundation.
 The prize is dedicated to the memory of company founder Ludwig Schunk, from whose entrepreneurial initiative the Schunk Group, an international technology group with around 8,300 employees in 28 countries, emerged.